 Peer Review Process

-Pedagogy Journal is a double-blind peer-reviewed journal.
+Pedagogy: Journal of English Language Teaching is a double-blind peer-reviewed journal.
 Submissions which meet the requirements of the journal are reviewed by one experienced reviewer in the field of ELT and are rated using the following criteria.

 - The title is appropriate, concise, and clear.